AXA GBS CEO on how AI, data analytics is driving digital transformation in insurance

 You recently opened an office in Pune.
 What are the main goals of this expansion?

-We are committed to supporting our team of 4,500 employees and plan to expand by 1,500 additional roles as part of our strategic growth, with a focus on high-value areas.
+We are committed to supporting our team of 4,000 employees and plan to expand by 1,500 additional roles as part of our strategic growth, with a focus on high-value areas in the next three years.
 To attract, retain, and support this talent, we recognize the need for modern facilities that foster collaboration and innovation.
 Our hybrid work model includes two in-office days and three remote days each week.
 To make office days meaningful and productive, we’re investing in spaces that encourage team members to engage, collaborate, and drive value for the organization.

 Pune is a key part of this plan, and we will later expand these facility upgrades to Bangalore.
 Despite the shift towards virtual work, we believe that physical spaces still play a crucial role in building connections and fostering a productive environment.